Over Sea, Under Stone: Plot

-Over Sea, Under Stone features the Drew children, Simon, Jane and Barney, on holiday with their parents and Merriman Lyon, an old family friend, usually referred to by the children as their great-uncle.
-The Drew family meet him in the fictional fishing village of Trewissick on the southern coast of Cornwall.
-In the attic of the big Grey House they are renting from Merriman's friend Captain Toms the children find an old manuscript.
+Over Sea, Under Stone features the Drew children, Simon, Jane, and Barney, on holiday with their parents and Merriman Lyon, an old family friend, usually referred to by the children as their great-uncle.
+The Drew family meets him in the fictional fishing village of Trewissick on the southern coast of Cornwall.
+In the attic of the big Grey House they are renting from Merriman's friend Captain Toms, the children find an old manuscript.
 They recognise a drawing of the local coastline that may be a kind of map, with almost illegible text, but Barney realises that the map refers to King Arthur and his knights.
 The children decide to keep the discovery to themselves.

-The family are visited at the Grey House by a very friendly Mr. Withers and his sister Polly, who invite them to go fishing on their yacht.
+The family is visited at the Grey House by a very friendly Mr. Withers and his sister Polly, who invite them to go fishing on their yacht.
 The boys are thrilled, but Jane feels suspicious and declines to join them.
-While Jane is alone in the Grey House she finds a guidebook to Trewissick, written by the local vicar, in an old trunk.
+While Jane is alone in the Grey House, she finds a guidebook to Trewissick, written by the local vicar, in an old trunk.
 She realises that the map in the guidebook is similar to the secret map, but also different somehow, so she decides to visit the vicar.
 The man at the vicarage is not the writer of the guidebook, but he offers to help Jane.
-He asks some probing questions that arouse Jane's suspicions and she decides to return home.
+He asks some probing questions that arouse Jane's suspicions, and she decides to return home.

-Soon the house is burgled, with attention paid only to the bookshelves and the wall hangings, and the children guess that someone else knows of and seeks the manuscript.
+Soon, the house is burgled, with attention paid only to the bookshelves and the wall hangings, and the children guess that someone else knows of and seeks the manuscript.
 The children decide that it is time to confide in Great-Uncle Merry.
-Up on the headland they show him the map, and he tells them that it is a copy of an even older map that shows the way to a hidden treasure and that the children are now in great danger.
-He explains that some British artefact may have been hidden here long ago, and confirms that they will have dangerous grown-up rivals in its pursuit.
+Up on the headland, they show him the map, and he tells them that it is a copy of an even older map that shows the way to a hidden treasure and that the children are now in great danger.
+He explains that some British artefact may have been hidden here long ago, and confirms that they will have dangerous grown-up rivals in their pursuit.
 So begins their quest for the Grail on behalf of the Light, which they have to achieve while being harried by Mr. Withers and his sister, who are agents of the Dark, desperate to stop them at any cost.